 What influencer marketing is not

 Influencer marketing is not just about finding someone with a huge following and offering them money to say good things about you.
-Influencers spend time building up their own brand and getting earned media.
+Influencers spend time building up their brands and getting earned media.
 They generally have the patience to succeed on social media and are quite protective of their reputations because people trust them.
 Contrary to popular belief, influencers aren’t in it just for the money.

 What does not work